Torness nuclear power station: Plant design

 Torness shares its design with Heysham 2 nuclear power station.
 The station was designed by NNC, a company created from the gradual amalgamation of five consortia that were formed in the 1950s and 1960s to build the UK's commercial nuclear power stations.
 NNC is now part of Jacobs Engineering Group.

-The graphite-moderated, gas-cooled design was proven at the WAGR – the Windscale experimental AGR facility – and is a significant evolution of the Magnox reactor designs.
+The graphite-moderated, gas-cooled design was proven at the Windscale Advanced Gas Cooled Reactor facility – and is a significant evolution of the Magnox reactor designs.

 When first operated Torness probably had the most sophisticated and complex computerised control system for a nuclear power station worldwide, and far more sophisticated than earlier members of the advanced gas-cooled reactor fleet.
 Over 70 Ferranti Argus 700 computers are used in the control and instrumentation systems, which included Digital Direct Control (DDC) of the reactors.

 In 2020, the staff training simulator was replaced, partly to reflect plant upgrades and to simulate interactions between the two reactor systems and with auxiliary systems, and to provide modern simulation capabilities.
 The original reactor control system was unchanged.

 Nuclear fuel for Torness power station can be delivered and removed via a loading/unloading facility on a branch from the adjacent East Coast Main Line.